L0wry/applitools-hackathon/README.md

 ## Getting Started

 1 - Run `yarn` from the root to install dependencies

-2 - Run tests using the commands
+2 - Add the API key to the docker-compose files as environment vars 2 - Run tests using the commands

 ``` javascript